dannsam/xenko-docs/manual/input/mouse.md

 ##Lock Mouse Position

-In many games you want mouse pointer to move beyond screen edges.
+In many games you don't want mouse cursor to be blocked on the screen borders.
 This feature is very common in FPS games where you need a 360-degree camera rotation.
 At the same time, you also want to hide mouse cursor, so that it doesn't confuse the user.